 What are the requirements to attend?
 6

-Adult Leadership - BSA Policy 6
+Adult Leadership - BSA Policy 7

-Co-ed/Female Crew Policies
+Co-ed/Female Crew Policies 7

 Northern Tier Crew Makeup Policies 7

 Tenting Policies 7

 How does a Northern Tier trip work?

-What are Northern Tier's programs? g
+What are Northern Tier's programs?
+9

 Second Season Opportunities- Ely, MN 11

 What are the risks?
 (Risk Advisory) 12

 Trip Planning Schedule 13

-18 Months Prior to Trip (December-March): 13
+18 Months Prior to Trip (December-March):

 14 Months Prior to Trip (April - August): 13

 9 Months Prior to Trip (September - December): 13

-6 Months Prior to Trip (January and February): 13
+6 Months Prior to Trip (January and February):

 3 Months Prior to Trip (March - June):

 WHAT ARE THE FEES TO ATTEND?
 14

 How do I make a reservation?
 14

 What is the crew payment schedule and policy?
 15

 How do I pay for my trip?
-15

 What is included in my Northern Tier camping fees?
-16

-Fishing Licenses 16
+Fishing Licenses

 WHEN DO I PLAN MY ROUTE?
 17

 Choosing a Park 18

 Permit Fees 18

 Additional Quetico Parks Information 19

 WHERE CAN WE STORE OUR ITEMS WHILE ON THE WATER?
 20

 WHERE DO WE SLEEP ON BASE?
 SHOWER?
 DO LAUNDRY?
 20

 HOW DO WE STAY IN TOUCH WITH OUR FAMILY AND FRIENDS WHILE WE'RE AT NOTHERN TIER?
 20

 WHAT IF THERE IS AN EMERGENCY WHILE ON THE TRAIL?
 21

 Parent/Legal Guardian Notification - In the case of injury or illness 21

 WHAT GEAR IS NEEDED?
 21

 WHAT HAPPENS WHEN I ARRIVE AT BASE?
 21

-Trading Post (retail store) 22
+Trading Post (retail store)

 WHAT ABOUT OUR FOOD?
 WHAT DO WE EAT?
 22

 WHAT Participants with Special Diet Needs?
 23

 What is medical service like in the area?
 23

 Appendix and Important Documents 24

 APPENDIX A 25

-NORTHERN TIER INDVIDUAL PROGRAMS 25
+NORTHERN TIER INDVIDUAL PROGRAMS

 APPENDIX B 27

-Required Check-In Documents 27
+Required Check-In Documents

 APPENDIX C 28

 Recommended Physical Fitness Plan 28

 APPENDIX D 29

 Height and Weight Requirements 29

 APPENDIX E 30

 NORTHERN TIER HIGH ADVENTURE BASES 30

 APPENDIX F 32

 REQUIRED Personal Gear 32

 OPTIONAL Personal Gear 33

 REQUIRED Crew Gear 33

 OPTIONAL Crew Gear 33

 Appendix G 34

 Crew First Aid Kit 34

 Appendix H 35

 Gear Provided by northern tier 35

 APPENDIX I 36

 Northern Tier Policies 36

 APPENDIX J 38

 Northern Tier Awards 38

 APPENDIX K 39

 PARENTAL RELEASE FORM 39

 Appendix L - Arrival and Departure Information - ELY, MN 40

 How do I get to the ely base?
 40

 Transportation Options to Ely: 41

 Appendix M - Arrival and Departure Information - atikokan, ON 43

 TRANSPORTATION OPTIONS to atikokan: 43

 CROSSING THE CANDIAN BORDER 44

 Where can I stay en route to the Atikokan base?
 45

-Appendix N - Arrival and Departure Information & additional information - bissett, MB 46
+Appendix N - Arrival and Departure Information & additional information defined. - bissett, MBError!
+Bookmark not

 How do I reserve my Bissett crew's float plane?
-46
+Error!
+Bookmark not defined.

-Arrival and Departure Information- bissett 46
+Arrival and Departure Information- bissett Error!
+Bookmark not defined.

-TRANSPORTATION OPTIONS to bissett: 47
+TRANSPORTATION OPTIONS to bissett: Error!
+Bookmark not defined.

-CROSSING THE CANDIAN BORDER 48
+CROSSING THE CANDIAN BORDER Frror!
+Bookmark not defined.